 - New 24-passenger Church Bus and Van for the Youth Ministry.

-- Property purchase and renovations of Church-owned properties.
+- Property and facility renovations and upgrades.

 - Community Outreach, including Drug Recovery Groups meeting daily at the Church.
 Cultural awareness thru MLK Day Outreach and Bahamian Association events.